nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: Let's say you want to see a list of the drink sales that have been recorded.
 You can follow these
 instructions:

-1. Type `s-list` into the Command Box.
+1. Type `s-list` into the _Command Box_.
 2. Press `Enter` to execute the command.

 Outcome:

-1. The Result Display will show a success message.
+1. The _Result Display_ will show a success message.
-2. The Sales Tracker will show a list of the drinks sales in descending order, where the drink with the most sales is on the top of the list.
+2. The _Sales Tracker Pane_ will show a list of the drinks sales in descending order, where the drink with the most sales is on the top of the list.

 {Example outcome screenshot to be added later}